stahlmanDesign/rc-loading-spinner/README.md

 	style={{ background: 'red' }}
 />
 ```

+# Modifications
+- place the folder in your React project and `import Loading from '`…your path here…`../src/index.js'`

 # As an NPM module
 - Built according to this tutorial to allow publishing the ES6 React JSX code as an NPM module